voken1/docs/whitepaper/application_description_and_economic_model.rst

 The business logic of matching supply and demand is similar to shared economy models such as Ube.
 The technical advantage is that there is no need to set up a centralized intermediary organization, vnVPN create a decentralized platform based on blockchain and code rule.
-The contract is settled automatically, the node inside the wall pays the VNET Token as the demand side, and the outside node uses the idle bandwidth as the service party to provide the encrypted trafficproxy service and automatically accept the VNET Token settlement, and use the PoT consensus based on the traffic.
+The contract is settled automatically, the node inside the wall pays the :ref:`voken` as the demand side, and the outside node uses the idle bandwidth as the service party to provide the encrypted trafficproxy service and automatically accept the :ref:`voken` settlement, and use the PoT consensus based on the traffic.
 Online service, blockchain settlement.